DavidLangarica/Website-for-an-intelligent-lighting-system/README.md

-# Actividad 4.4.1: Website for an intelligent lighting system
+# Activity: Website for an intelligent lighting system

 ### Responsive website practice.